jafarRED/Postgres_Patroni_Etcd_Cluster_Setup/README.md

 ```

 ## Conclusion
 Your PostgreSQL cluster is now set up with high availability using Patroni, etcd, and HAProxy.
-You can monitor HAProxy stats at `http://<haproxy-host>:7000/`.
-Happy clustering! 🚀
+You can monitor HAProxy stats at `http://<haproxy-host>:7000/`.  🚀

-Any issues you can reachout to me : md.jafar95@gmail.com